Privacy Policy

 You can generally accept or decline the use of cookies through a functionality built into your web browser.
 Individuals within the European Economic Area (“EEA”) will be asked for consent prior to the setting of cookies.

 Many jurisdictions require or recommend that website operators inform users as to the nature of the cookies they utilize and, in certain circumstances, obtain the consent of their users to the placement of certain cookies.
 It is your responsibility to inform the individuals with whom you interact using the Service, including your agents and end users as to the types of cookies utilized in the Service and, as necessary, to obtain their consent.
-If you require more specific information as to the nature of the cookies utilized in the Service for purposes of fulfilling these obligations, please contact us by email at privacy@taxbit.com.
+If you require more specific information as to the nature of the cookies utilized in the Service for purposes of fulfilling these obligations, please contact us by email at [email protected].

 6. Web Beacons

 We also may employ web beacons to help us better manage content in the Service by informing us what content is effective.
 Web beacons are tiny graphics with a unique identifier, similar in function to cookies, and are used to track the online movements of internet users.
 Unlike cookies, which are stored on a user’s computer hard drive, web beacons are embedded invisibly on websites.
-We tie the information gathered by web beacons to Personal Data we otherwise collect, and use them in our HTML-based emails to learn which emails have been opened by recipients.
+We tie the information gathered by web beacons to personal information we otherwise collect, and use them in our HTML-based emails to learn which emails have been opened by recipients.
 This allows us to gauge the effectiveness of our marketing campaigns as well as to operate and improve the Service.
 You can opt-out of these emails by following the unsubscribe instructions within such marketing emails.

 7. Do Not Track Signals